 The entry 52W-inch WD-52631 ($2,799, August), features integrated ATSC and QAM tuning, 4D video noise reduction, 12-bit signal processing, PerfectColor, ClearThought Easy Connect networking, dual HDMI, DVI-I PC input, two component video inputs and an IEEE-1394 interface.

 Two models in the 57W-inch ($3,099) and 65W-inch ($3,799) screen sizes will ship in the 731 series in June and July, respectively.
 Both add digital CableCARD slots.

 The 732 series will include the 57W-inch ($3,299, August), 65W-inch ($3,999, August) and 73W-inch ($5,999, August) screen sizes.
-All three models add to the 731 package Mitsubishi’s NetCommand with learning IR networking system, which enables easy operation of an entire home theater system with a single remote.
+All three models add to the 731 package Mitsubishi's NetCommand with learning IR networking system, which is said to enable easy operation of an entire home theater system with a single remote.
 Also included are three sets of component video inputs, multi-format memory card readers and TV Guide On Screen programming guides.

 In flat-panel TV, Mitsubishi, which was the first consumer electronics manufacturer to show a plasma TV, has opted to drop the category in favor of LCD TV models with 1,080p resolution.

 The company is offering models in three feature packages, with two screen sizes — 37W inches and 46W inches.
 All feature an integrated one-piece design this year.

 The 37W-inch LT-37131 ($3,299, August) and 46W-inch LT-46131 ($4,899, October) feature integrated ATSC and QAM tuning, dual HDMI and component video inputs, an IEEE-1394 interface, ClearThought Easy Connect system, DVI-I PC input and 4D video noise reduction.
 The 37W-inch model includes a remote operated power swivel base.